UN-26 power peserve display module

-Scheduled maintenance of the mechanism is required every 2 – 3 years, if the watch is worn on the hand daily.
+Movement servicing is required every 2 – 3 years, if the watch is worn daily.
 The company Ulysse Nardin uses mechanisms based on the standard ETA 2892-A2 calibers with a modification and superstructure that is mounted on top of the main calibre.
-In many cases, services are limited to flushing the main part of the mechanism, but we will also look into the module because the add-ons need to be flushed and lubricated as well.
+In many cases, services are limited to cleaning the main part of the mechanism, but we will also look into the module because this needs to be cleaned and lubricated as well.

-Almost all watch manufacturers are hesitant to show mechanisms assembled on the basis of standard Swiss calibers such as ETA, and even assign them their own serial numbers of calibers/models.
-Therefore, we will examine the interior and figure out what has been improved in the calibers, and ask what is the merit in creating an additional superstructure to the standard mechanism.
+Almost all watch manufacturers are hesitant to show mechanisms assembled on the basis of standard Swiss calibers such as ETA, and even assign them their own serial numbers or caliber/model names.
+Therefore, we will examine the interior and figure out what has been improved in these calibers, and ask what is the merit in creating an additional superstructure to the standard mechanism.

 The trademark caliber on the reverse side differs from the basic ETA 2892-A2 only by the signature on the rotor.
-28 stones are indicated, although there are only 21 in the standard ETA machine.
+28 jewels are indicated, although there are only 21 in the standard ETA movement.

-We remove the module to see what has been modified in the mechanism.
-The arrows indicate the gear outputs to the display module.
+We remove the module to see what has been modified in the base caliber.
+The arrows indicate the gear outputs to the module.

-- Increased the axis of the wind-up drum for the movement of the arrow of the power reserve indicator ‘B plus’.
+- Lengthened arbor of the mainspring barrel for the movement of the arrow of the power reserve indicator.

-- Increased the axis of the intermediate wheel to indicate the small seconds and to move the arrow of the indicator ‘In minus’.
+- Lengthened post of the intermediate wheel to indicate the small seconds.

 - Added cutouts and racks for mounting and precision alignment of the module.

-- Extended the central axis and minute track so that the hands can be mounted above the module.
+- Extended the central posts and minute track so that the hands can be mounted above the module.

 These are just a few improvements, but the details are quite important.